Edward Langtry: Emilie Charlotte Le Breton

 Langtry married Emilie Charlotte Le Breton on Jersey on 9 March 1874.
 Her father, William Corbet Le Breton (1815–1888), was the Dean of Jersey and it was he who performed the ceremony.
 The couple first met at a ball organised by Edward Langtry - only about 5 months before they got married.
 Emilie had been nicknamed Lillie since she was young on account of her skin being "unusually white" and she was in future referred to as Lillie Langtry (or Lily).
-At first Edward and Lillie spent time in Jersey and Southampton.
-The first year of marriage was made busy with attendance at regattas in their yacht Gertrude.
-Lillie remarked that this could be dull in the extreme when becalmed.
-In Southampton she became seriously ill with typhoid and was nursed back to health by Edward.
-A change of air was recommended and the couple moved to London.

 In 1876, through a family connection, they were invited to an afternoon tea at Lord Ranelagh's and later an evening party at Lady Sebright's.
-It was there that her looks and personality attracted attention and led to further invitations and a meeting with Edward, Prince of Wales.
+It was there that her looks and personality attracted attention and led to further invitations and a meeting with Albert Edward, Prince of Wales ('Bertie').
 Lillie was also asked to sit for portraits, including one by John Everett Millais.
 Her relationship with the Prince developed and attracted the attention of the gossip columnists.
-This eventually led to a libel court case in 1879 after Adolphus Rosenberg, claimed in Town Talk that Edward Langtry had petitioned for divorce, naming H.R.H. the Prince of Wales, Lord Lonsdale and Lord Londesborough as the co-respondents.
+This eventually led to a libel court case in 1879 after Adolphus Rosenberg claimed in Town Talk that Edward Langtry had petitioned for divorce, naming H.R.H.
+The Prince of Wales, Lord Lonsdale and Lord Londesborough as the co-respondents.
 The article also claimed that to stop the divorce action, arrangements were made to appoint Edward Langtry to a diplomatic post abroad.
 Rosenberg pleaded guilty to publishing the libels, but not to knowing them to be false.
 Edward Langtry was called as a witness and denied the claims made in the article.
 He said that he had always lived on terms of affection with his wife.
 The case went against Rosenberg and he was sentenced to serve 18 months in prison.
 Oddly, when this trial had first gone to court, it was not about the Langtry libel, but involved unrelated articles published by Rosenburg involving Mrs Cornwallis-West.
 The solicitor acting for the Prince of Wales, George Lewis, orchestrated events so that Rosenberg also faced the charge of false and defamatory libel related to the Langtry article.
 The appearance in court of the extremely shy Edward Langtry as a witness must have been a very uncomfortable experience, and he probably felt resentment for being placed in such a position.